marketing

-How to Inform Customers About the Right to Cancel in Your Online Shop
+Informing Customers About the Right to Cancel in Your Online Shop

 Drafting the cancellation policy

-It may sound difficult but the good news is: It’s not.
+It may sound difficult, but the good news is: It’s not.
 The Consumer Contracts Regulations 2013 (CCRs) provide a legal model instruction for cancellation.
-If you use that one properly you can fulfil the relevant information obligation for the right to cancel.
+If you use that one properly, you can fulfil the relevant information obligation for the right to cancel.
 Using the model instruction will help you to make sure that no mandatory information is missing.

 How to provide the information